-This section describes how to calibrate the hydrogen sulfide sensor in the sample-draw detector.
-It includes procedures to prepare for calibration, set the zero reading, set the response reading, and return to normal operation.
+This section describes how to calibrate the oxygen sensor in the sample-draw detector.
+It includes procedures to prepare for calibration, set the fresh air reading, set the zero reading, and return to normal operation.

-NOTE: Calibrating the sample draw detector may cause alarms.
-Be sure to put the controller into its calibration program or disable external alarms before continuing.
+- NOTE: Calibrating the sample draw detector may cause alarms.
+Be sure to put the controller into its calibration program or disable external alarms before continuing. - NOTE: This procedure describes calibration using a demand flow regulator.